AnOtter/Crawler/README.md

 # Crawwler

-This is an easy web crawler based on JSoup,mostly crawl some news page from qq.com/xinhuanet.com for news analysis.
+This is an easy web crawler based on JSoup,mostly crawl some news pages from qq.com/xinhuanet.com for analysis.